lamsalsamip1/Lumi-LSPP/Chatbot/data/courses/CE_TU.md

 3. Pashchimanchal Campus, Pokhara- 48 seats
 4. Purwanchal Campus,Dharan

+According to the latest notice, the fee for government institutions has been set at Rs 56,700 for regular students under the scholarship, Rs 490,000 for full-paying students, and Rs 1,313,500 for international students.
+For a more detailed breakdown of the fee structure, refer to the official booklet here: https://entrance.ioe.edu.np/notice/download?filename=BE_BArch%20Booklet%202081.pdf&contentType=pdf

 Private Institutions:

-1. Advanced College of Engineering and Management
-2. Sagarmatha Engineering College
-3. National College of Engineering (NCE)
-4. Kathmandu Engineering College
-   List of all other colleges: https://edusanjal.com/course/bachelor-of-computer-engineering-tribhuvan-university/
+-Advanced College of Engineering and Management, Kupondol, Lalitpur -Kantipur Engineering College, Dhapakhel, Lalitpur -National College of Engineering, Talsikhel,Lalitpur -Himalaya College of Engineering, Chyasal, Lalitpur -Sagarmatha Engineering College, Sanepa, Lalitpur -Lalitpur Engineering College, Chakupat, Lalitpur -Kathford International College of Engineering and Management, Gwarkho, Lalitpur -Kathmandu Engineering College, Kalimati, Kathmandu -Khwopa College of Engineering, Libali, Bhaktapur -Janakpur Engineering College, Tathali, Bhaktapur.
+Fee structure depends on specific campus.

 Job Prospects:
 Computer engineers are in high demand in different industries including software, hardware, and electronics.
 Computer engineers can work in any of the positions: